techidaily/site-mondly-stories/source/_posts/essential-spanish-verb-patterns-and-usage.md

  As you already know,**irregular verbs** are “rebel” verbs that follow no regular set of rules.
 Statistically, in Spanish, almost all verbs ending in_\-ar_ are regular, almost all verbs ending in_\-er_ are irregular and less than half of all verbs ending in_\-ir_ are irregular.
 So, let’s disentangle this complicated situation of**irregular Spanish verbs** and look for some patterns to help us learn faster.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 1\.
 Stem-Changing Verbs in Spanish

  The easiest type of**irregular verbs in Spanish** are the ones that require stem-changing but keep the regular endings.
 By the way, the stem of a verb is the result you get when you remove the infinitive suffix (meaning the_\-ar_ ,_\-er_ , or_\-ir_) from the infinitive form.
 For example, the stems of_deber_ ,_hablar_ and_vivir_ are “deb-“, “habl-” and “viv-“.